mossgreen/mossgreen.github.io/_posts/2020-06-06-Validations-in-Spring.md

 The keys are:

 1. add `@Validated` to the class you want to validate parameters.
-Without it, parameter validation is not enalbed
+Without it, parameter validation is not enabled
 2. you don't need to add `@Valid` to the parameter
 3. it throws `ConstraintViolationException` if the parameter is invalid
 4. it works for both `RequestParam` and `PathVariable`
-5. you cannot use Errors Binding here, otherwise you'll get an `IllegalStateException`
+5. you cannot use Errors Binding here, otherwise, you'll get an `IllegalStateException`

     ```java
     java.lang.IllegalStateException: An Errors/BindingResult argument is expected to be declared immediately after the model attribute, the @RequestBody or the @RequestPart arguments to which they apply: org.springframework.http.ResponseEntity com.mg.todo.ToDoController.fetchByEmail(java.lang.String,org.springframework.validation.Errors)